awsdocs/amazon-connect-user-guide/doc_source/historical-metrics.md

 Count of contacts that were disconnected by the customer while the customer was on hold\.

 **Contacts incoming**
-Count of incoming contacts to the contact center, including inbound calls and transfers\.
-This is the count of contact that initiated outside of Amazon Connect, not contacts that start in Amazon Connect and go out to customers\.
+Count of incoming contacts to your Amazon Connect instance\.
+This is the count of contacts that were initiated outside of Amazon Connect, or contacts transferred within Amazon Connect, including the following types of contacts:
++ Inbound calls
++ Transfer to agent
++ Transfer to queue
++ Queue to queue transfer

+**Callback contacts**
+The total number of contacts initiated from a queued callback\.

+**API Contacts**
+Total number of contacts initiated using an Amazon Connect API operation, such as `StartOutboundVoiceContact`\.

 **Contacts answered in 15 seconds**
 Count of contacts that were answered by an agent within 15 seconds of being placed in a queue, based on the `EnqueueTimestamp`\.